sheltermanager/asm3/doc/manual/options.rst

   :menuselection:`ASM --> Timeline` menu option.

-* Hide financial stats from the home page: If this option is on, the stats line showing how much money has been received in payments will be hidden from the home page.
+* Hide financial stats from the home page: If this option is on, the stats lines showing how much money has been received in payments or spent in costs will be hidden from the home page.

 Lost and Found
 --------------